 We get asked this electronics question more than just about any other, from customers who have a perfectly operating SeaTalk 1 network and want to add the SeaTalk 1 data to the NMEA 2000 bus.
 The article deals specifically with older Raymarine products that operate on the proprietary SeaTalk 1 network.

-Site Plug: The SeaTalk 1 to SeaTalkng Converter Kit can be purchased from the MarineHowwTo.com web store.
-Purchases from our web store help keep this site FREE!
+The SeaTalk 1 to SeaTalkng Converter Kit can be purchased via the affiliate link below

 A lot of boat owners don’t realize that Raymarine’s SeaTalkng is essentially NMEA 2000 that is using Raymarine’s proprietary SeaTalkng cables/connectors.
 Once your SeaTalk 1 data is converted into SeaTalkng / NMEA 2000 the conversion & connection to the rest of the vessels NMEA 2000 bus is much easier.